TheOdinProject/curriculum/nodeJS/testing_express/testing_routes_and_controllers.md

     });
 });
 ~~~

+Now run your npm test script and check the results!

 If we were using a real database here, then we would want to do something similar using either a test or a mock database.
 We'll talk about setting something like that up in a separate lesson.
 Suffice it to say for now that you do not want to run test code on your production database!